PREPARING FOR SURGERY

 · Consider whether some dressing materials may be needed.

-· Ensure your family knows you are having surgery and enlist their help
+· Ensure your family (or friends) know you are having surgery and enlist their help.

 · Plan how you will get to hospital and who will pick you up.